ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 MUST define the expected actions of the client software when that interaction start mode is used.

-If the client instance does not start an interaction start mode within an AS-determined amount of time, the AS SHOULD reject attempts to use the interaction start modes.
-If the client instance has already begun one interaction start mode, the AS SHOULD reject attempts to use other interaction start modes.
-For example, if a user code has been successfully entered for a grant request, the AS will probably want to reject requests to an arbitrary redirect URI on the same grant request.
+If the client instance does not start an interaction start mode within an AS-determined amount of time, the AS MUST reject attempts to use the interaction start modes.
+If the client instance has already begun one interaction start mode and the interaction has been successfully completed, the AS MUST reject attempts to use other interaction start modes.
+For example, if a user code has been successfully entered for a grant request, the AS will need to reject requests to an arbitrary redirect URI on the same grant request in order to prevent an attacker from capturing and altering an active authorization process.

 ### Interaction at a Redirected URI {#interaction-redirect}